Volue-Public/energy-mesh-python/docs/source/mesh_modelling.rst

 Object definition
 *******************

-Consists of :ref:`attribute definitions <mesh_attribute_definition>` of
+Contains :ref:`attribute definitions <mesh_attribute_definition>` of
 different types.
 Object definition could be compared to a C++ class.

-For example: an object definition could represent a water course.
-It can have an attribute definition that represents current water level in a reservoir and a relationship attribute definition that represents how this water course is connected to some creek.
+For example: an object definition could represent a reservoir.
+It can have an attribute definition that represents current water level in a reservoir and a relationship attribute definition that represents how water is flowing to another object like hydro plant.

 .. _mesh_attribute_definition: